ya0-yuan/tp/docs/team/nicktohzyu.md

 * Proposed future improvements which improve the runtime performance of HairStyleX.
 * Contributed the appendix section on effort.

+#### Contributions to the team-based tasks
+* Maintained the majority of issue trackers and projects.

 #### Review/mentoring contributions
 * Reviewed pull requests including [\#55](https://github.com/AY2021S1-CS2103T-T15-1/tp/pull/55),